readthedocs/test-builds/docs/contents.rst

 Contents
 ========

-All contents of this documentation.
+All the great contents of this documentation.

 .. toctree::
    :glob: